strategineer/personal-website/source/journals/2019-12-18-Interviews.html.markdown

 Total BS.

-They have to give a reason because that's in their policies probably because they don't want to get sued for dismissing people for reasons other than their qualifications (looks, race, gender, etc.) even though it happens all the time and everyone knows it.
+They have to give a reason because that's in their policies because they don't want to get sued for dismissing people for reasons other than their qualifications (looks, race, gender, etc.) even though it happens all the time and everyone knows it.

 > After every interview think about how you can improve the first impression you give by making modifications to your CV.
 One of my mistakes for this interview was that I had removed a section featuring my many notable school and personal projects.
 This made it harder for me to convince my two interviewers that my C++ capabilities were on point.
 You could go so far as to build a CV for each job you apply for.
 After a couple years of experience, you'll have to pick and choose the most relevant aspects of yourself that you want to present first.